Moonstroke/nprops/README.md

 	Simply ignoring backslashes that are not part of an escape sequence is one of the most decried features of the standard `Properties` class.
 The class instead considers them to be malformed input and fails loudly.

+11. No synchronization on methods

+	Public methods in the class are not declared `synchronized`.
+Concurrent accesses are still handled properly (as `Properties` objects are likely to be shared across applications), but internally to the methods, to avoid the systematic overhead.